 Dan Gurney submitted the photo of ‘Cristata’ to the Conifer Quarterly.
 You would agree that it is most intriguing.
-Upon looking up Cryptomeria japonica ‘Cristata’ (cristate Japanese cedar) on the ACS conifer database, the trinomial evoked an investigation into the possible reasons for this phenomenon, known as cristation or fasciation.
+When I looked up Cryptomeria japonica ‘Cristata’ (cristate Japanese cedar) in the ACS conifer database, what I found spurred me to investigate the possible reasons for this phenomenon, known as cristation, or fasciation.

 The cultivar name ‘Cristata’ comes from the Latin adjective cristatus which, in turn, is related to fasciate.
 The noun, fasciation, describes the banded or bundled growth at the tips of the branches of a plant.
 Cristate means having a crest-shape, like the cockscomb on the head of a rooster.

-Scientists believe that cristation and fasciation result in the tip of the branch growing outward, instead of growing farther along the stem.
+Scientists believe that cristation, or fasciation, results in the tip of the branch growing outward, rather than growing farther along the stem.
 They attribute this fan-shaped growth to hormonal imbalance, insects, diseases, or physical injury to the plant.

 A Natural Occurrence in Conifers

-The strange growth is most likely caused by phytoplasma, which are obligate, bacterial parasites of the phloem tissue and of the vectors, which are involved in plant-to-plant transmissions.
+The strange growth is most likely caused by phytoplasma, which are bacterial parasites of the phloem tissue and of the insect vectors involved in plant-to-plant transmissions.
 The fan-shaped protuberance appears on many genera of plants: cacti, roses, and beefsteak tomatoes, to name but a few.